FAQ

 How long does the therapy session take?

 Therapy sessions take 50 minutes.
-I usually offer one session a week unless we agree on more or less frequent sessions to suit your needs.
+I typically offer one session per week, unless we agree on more or less frequent sessions to suit your needs.

 What if I don't think therapy is for me?